 Tug of War

-: Individual J was the coordinator of the Indian dancing committee.
+Background: Individual J was the coordinator of the Indian dancing committee.
 During a performance she was unofficially in charge of catering food for the performers.
 However, she wasn't happy with the task for many reasons but, with a smile on her face she completed the task.
 During the review of the performance she informed the other members the challenges she faced and the reasons for not wanting to take charge of catering in future.
 The management found her explanation reasonable and agreed to it.

 Another individual S, was the treasurer at that time.
 An year later a new president was elected.
 S took over while J became the marketing director.